 Upon learning of the imminent massacre, Buchmann made clear to Hagen that as a Hamburg businessman and reserve lieutenant, he “would in no case participate in such an action, which defenseless women and children are shot.”
 He asked for another assignment. (p.
 56)

 Conformity is defined as a behavior under socially accepted conventions or standards.
-The main reason why soldiers conformed was that they did not want to be viewed as cowards by their fellow soldiers and neither did they wish to separate themselves from the group.
+The main reasons why soldiers conformed were that they did not want to be viewed as cowards by their fellow soldiers and neither did they wish to separate themselves from the group.

 Nonetheless, the act of stepping out that morning in Jozefow meant leaving one’s comrades and admitting that one was “too weak” or “cowardly.”
 Who would have “dared,” one policeman declared emphatically, to “lose face” before the assembled troops.
 “If the question is posed to me why I shot with the others in the first place,” said another who subsequently asked to be excused after several rounds of killing, “I must answer that no one wants to be thought a coward.” (p.
 72)

 This is an example of how adaptable man can be.
 In order to deal with the psychological knowledge of what they were doing, some of the soldiers began to rationalize their actions as if they were the ones doing good.
 One such rationalization was that whether or not they took part in the shooting, these Jewish civilians were going to die.
 However, it’s the second rationalization that was even worse as a thirty-five-year-old metalworker said:

 I made the effort, and it was possible for me, to shoot only children.
 It so happened that the mothers led the children by the hand.
 My neighbor then shot the mother and I shot the child that belonged to her, because I reasoned with myself that after all without its mother the child could not live any longer.
 It was supposed to be, so to speak, soothing to my conscience to release children unable to live without their mothers. (p.
 73)